Roofing Types – Understanding Your Roof

 - Potential to lose mil thickness.
 This lack of thickness can allow moisture to penetrate the coating and seep onto the roof below.

 I know what you are thinking, “If all this asphalt and acrylic coatings have these downsides, why not just slap a big piece of metal on that roof and call it a day?”
 Well, kind reader, let’s go more in depth.
-Metal roofs do come with their own benefits.
+Industrial metal roofing does come with its own benefits.
 They can last upwards of 50 years and are incredibly durable, they will not corrode or crack and are fairly impact resistant.
 Metal roofing is pretty energy efficient and environmentally friendly, being composed of mainly recycled material.
 But, they have their downsides as well.

 - Metal roofs can cost two or three times more than other roofing materials.